HariharannAshok/IoT-based-Eco-Harvest-Smart-Green-House-Agriculture-Surveillance-System/README.md

 This project explores the creation of a specialized ecosystem adapted for potato fields using Internet of Things (IoT) technology.
 It focuses on establishing a reliable connection between various sensors and microcontrollers, understanding pin configurations, and programming the ESP32 board to act as a data relay from the XIAO board to the IoT cloud.
 The system monitors key environmental parameters crucial for optimal potato production, providing valuable insights for enhancing agricultural productivity.

 ## Group Members
-- **Badaseshi Rishab Ajeyakumar**: Responsible for the DHT sensor and programming three distinct nodes including the integration of the UM Feather S3 microcontroller.
+- **Badaseshi Rishab Ajeyakumar**: Responsible for the DHT sensor and programming three distinct nodes.
-- **Hariharan Ashok**: Tasked with the implementation of the TSL2591 light sensor.
+- **Hariharan Ashok**: Tasked with the implementation of the TSL2591 light sensor along with the integration of the UM Feather S3 microcontroller.
 - **Bian Qian**: Handled the integration of the air quality sensor.
 - **Cao Zhuohao**: Focused on the soil moisture sensor.